asiron/fincontracts-lib/README.md

 ```

 For installing `geth` follow instructions from [github.com/ethereum/go-ethereum](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)
-Last but not least, you can install need `jq` on:
+Last but not least, you can install `jq` on:

 - Debian/Ubuntu `sudo apt-get install jq`
 - Mac OS X `brew install jq`

 ### Installing and Building

-Initialize submodules and pull them by running from the root of this repository
+Initialize submodules and pull them by running (from the root of this repository)

 ```
 git submodule init